pavankat/express-pg-crud-normalized-tables/README.md

 # Summary

-You will be making a basic Customer Relationship Management (CRM) System for a distributor of sauces.
+This is a basic Customer Relationship Management (CRM) System for a distributor of sauces.
 The distributor works with retailers that sell the sauces.

 # Screencasts